Alfresco/docs-alfresco/salesforce/2.1/install/index.md

 5. Restart the Alfresco server.

-6. If you are running Alfresco One 5.1 or later, check for any `Aikau * Module Config.xml` files, and delete them.
+6. Check for any `Aikau * Module Config.xml` files, and delete them.

-    Use the Node Browser (`http://host:port/alfresco/s/enterprise/admin/admin-nodebrowser` for Alfresco One 5.0 and `http://host:port/alfresco/s/admin/admin-nodebrowser` for Alfresco One 5.1) using this `xpath`:
+    Use the Node Browser (`http://host:port/alfresco/s/enterprise/admin/admin-nodebrowser`) using this `xpath`:

     ```text
     /app:company_home/st:sites/cm:surf-config/cm:module-deployments